Everyone should be able to say whatever they want to say, but it's more profound than that.

 Here are some tips for building that relationship with your AAC user:

--Don't put pressure on them.
+- Don't put pressure on them.

--Talk to your user as you would anyone else their age.
+- Talk to your user as you would anyone else their age.

--Interact with them like they are someone with something to say and contribute.
+- Interact with them like they are someone with something to say and contribute.

--Get curious about their interests.
+- Get curious about their interests.
 What do they like?
 What seems to get/keep their attention?
 Enjoy those things together.

--Establish a real context to communicate about.
+- Establish an authentic context to communicate about.
 AAC is the conversation around an activity, not the activity itself.

--Respect and respond to all models of communication.
+- Respect and respond to all models of communication.

--Give them time to get comfortable and communicate.
+- Give them time to get comfortable and communicate.

--Demonstrate that you value their AAC system by using it to talk to them.
+- Demonstrate that you value their AAC system by using it to talk to them.
 Always get consent when using their device.

 How you respond is so important